Daisylink

 This is what the link would look like.

-A device in "host" mode is still listening to commands coming from Uplink, but it does not forward the commands Downlink.
+A module in "host" mode is still listening to commands coming from Uplink, from its host, but it does not forward the commands Downlink.
 This allows for programming and configuring the host, from DUELink Console for example.